hnif85/ainabler/README.md

 - 🌐 **Connection Issues:** Check your internet connection and API access.

 ## Acknowledgments
 Special thanks to the Groq team for providing robust API support and the Streamlit community for their excellent resources.
+Thanks to https://github.com/durgeshsamariya for the great readme.md template

 ---